-The decision to form an limited liability company LLC is an important one.
-Like a corporation, an limited liability company LLC is meant to be a permanent legal entity, and it will exist — and incur taxes and fees, whether or not you are actively operating a business — until you take legal steps to dissolve it.
+The decision to form a Limited Liability Company LLC is an important one.
+Like a corporation, a Limited Liability Company LLC is meant to be a permanent legal entity, and it will exist — and incur taxes and fees, whether or not you are actively operating a business — until you take legal steps to dissolve it.

-To learn more about limited liability companies and whether an limited liability company LLC is the right structure for your company, visit the Limited Liability Company area of Nolo’s website.
+To learn more about limited liability companies and whether a Limited Liability Company LLC is the right structure for your company, visit the Limited Liability Company area of Nolo’s website.